-Nanny cams are extremely popular nowadays, with many parents choosing to keep an eye on their loved one even when they’re at work or out and about.
+Nanny cams are extremely popular nowadays, with many parents choosing to keep an eye on their loved ones even when they’re at work or out and about.

 However, buying a smart home camera such as a Nest, is one thing, as long as you’re using it for protection against burglars and similar issues.
-Buying a camera which you will be using to monitor and watch a caregiver or a nanny, on the other hand, is a whole different manner.
+Buying a camera that you will be used to monitor and watch a caregiver or a nanny, on the other hand, is a whole different manner.

 There are a lot of considerations there, such as legality, as well as that camera impacting your relationship with the nanny.

-Cant find the right nanny camera?
-Check out our best nanny cam guide here.
+Can’t find the right nanny camera?
+Check the best nanny cam info here!

 The first thing to know is the laws in your specific area

 Installing a home security camera in your own home is perfectly legal in any state in the US.
 However, what you can actually record varies from state to state.
 The audio recording laws are also very different from the video recording ones.
 There’s also a whole different set of rules for recording in a retirement community or a nursing home.

 For starters, you might want to take a look at the law in your area.
 If you aren’t sure about something, a criminal defense attorney might be able to help you out.
 Violation of those laws is a crime, so a criminal defense attorney should be well informed on what to do, and they’ll tell you if you’re inadvertently doing something you shouldn’t be.

 You should also pay attention to common sense, too

 We’re talking about privacy.
 There are privacy laws, and when a home security camera is concerned, there’s something that’s known as “the expectation to a right of privacy”.
 Basically, whoever is in your home, there are areas where they expect some privacy.
 Common sense suggests that these areas are the bathroom, as well as any place where they might be changing clothes, such as a live-in caregiver’s bedroom.